j13z/stateless-ajax-rpc-example/README.md

 1. **Base64-encode it** and embed it into a JSON response as a string.

-  *Drawback:* Slight overhead (size, plus some encoding / decoding). *Benefit*: Easy to serve multiple files (e.g. formats) per response.
+  *Drawback:* File size overhead (plus some encoding / decoding).

+  *Benefit*: Easy to serve multiple files (e.g. multiple formats) per response.

 2. **Link to a static file** URL in the JSON response.

   *Drawback:* Stateful, requires file management / expiration.

-  *Benefit:* Processing can be “reified” as an item in a queue and [exposed as an endpoint](http://restcookbook.com/Resources/asynchroneous-operations/) (which could be RESTful).
+  *Benefit:* If stateful anyway, processing can be “reified” as an item in a queue and [exposed as an endpoint](http://restcookbook.com/Resources/asynchroneous-operations/) (which could be RESTful).
 Progress information can then be provided via this endpoint (client polling).

 3. **Send the binary file directly** to the client (binary response on an API URL, not a URL that links to a temporary file), or JSON on error.

+  *Benefit:* Lightweight.

   *Drawback:* Client needs to handle this rather odd response format, as demonstrated here.